HOW TO STACK EARRINGS

 For an easy everyday earring stack, make like Rihanna and wear your smallest studs with a more oversized ear cuff.
 Draw the eye upwards by wearing small studs in your lobes (we love two or three), then throw on a chunky ear cuff for contrast.
 The result is effortless and cool.

 STACKING CLUSTER EARRINGS

 SLIDE IN A HUGGIE

 When it comes to stacking hoop earrings, there are many different ways you can potentially layer earrings to create an edgy and stylish look.
 The first technique is by tapering your hoops towards the back of the ear to become progressively smaller, mimicking the ear's natural shape.
 The widest hoop earring looks best placed in the broadest area of the ear, which is the ear lobe, and then progressively getting smaller.

-The second technique for stacking earring hoops is alternating between tiny stud earrings and hoops.
-This stacking style will provide a break from the heavyweight of hoops and create a beautiful pattern on your ear.
+The second technique for stacking earring hoops alternates between tiny stud earrings and hoops.
+This stacking style provides a break from the heavyweight of hoops and creates a beautiful pattern on your ear.
 Simply start with the smallest stud in the front of the ear and graduate to a hoop, then back to another stud.
 Repeat this pattern until you've reached the back of your ear.

 Another simple method for stacking earring hoops is linking your hoops together in three different sections; one at the top, one in the middle, and one at the bottom.
 All three areas connect via a chain that also keeps each hoop stable.
 This style is perfect for those who want a bit of movement in their earrings without going too crazy.